About the college

 Library and IT services

-Wifi is available throughout Magdalen.
-Student rooms also have wired Ethernet connections available.
-The college has computer facilities in the Longwall Library and three dedicated computer rooms, with Microsoft Office software, printing, scanning, CD writing and other facilities.
-The Longwall Library and two of the computer rooms are on the main college site, shared with undergraduates, and one computer room in Holywell Ford is exclusively for the use of graduate students.
+Wi-Fi is available throughout Magdalen.
+Most student rooms also have wired Ethernet connections available.
+The college has computer facilities in the Longwall Library and a dedicated computer room in St Swithun's quad, with Microsoft Office software, printing, scanning and other facilities.

 Sport, music and college facilities

 Magdalen College has on-site facilities for rugby, cricket, football, squash, tennis and hockey, and an all-weather pitch.
 The college offers access to free gym and swimming facilities and there is also a college boat club.

 There are a number of active choirs and orchestras supported by music practice rooms and the Grove Auditorium, seating up to 160 people.

 Other student societies include drama groups and the Magdalen Film Society, screening a full programme each term in the auditorium.

 The college has extensive grounds with a Deer Park, water meadow, and Addison’s Walk, and offers punting and croquet.